kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 2. Run `python manage.py collectstatic --noinput`.
 3. Run `rsync -aq --chown=www-data "${KPI_SRC_DIR}/staticfiles/" "${NGINX_STATIC_DIR}/"`
 4. Exit container and restart Nginx: `./run.py -cf restart nginx`

+### kobo-install self restarting death loop

+Sometimes `./run.py` is stuck in a loop of containters restaring endlessly.
+This can happen because of missing database migrations (e.g. you pulled some commits that contains back-end changes).
+When this happens you would see something like `django.db.utils.ProgrammingError: relation "settings__country_codes_idx" already exists` (or other error just after `Running migrations:` line).
+To fix that try:

+1. Enter the kpi container: `./run.py -cf exec kpi bash`
+2. Run migrations: `./manage.py migrate kpi`

+Sometimes the error is a bit different, if so try some of these tricks:
+- tell database that all migrations are applied: `./manage.py migrate kpi --fake` and then go back few migrations and re-run migrations
+- go back few migrations: `./manage.py migrate kpi 0001` (you can put any migration identifier number here)
+- if you get kicked out of kpi container, try `./run.py cf run --rm kpi bash` (this one will not get ejected, and you can fix issues from within)